 Facebook Ads Not Working?
 All You Really Need To Know Are These 5 Points

-Hopefully, the points above give you some new ways of getting your Facebook ads working again.
+Hopefully, the points above give you some new ways of solving things if you find your Facebook ads not working.
 But if it all seems like too much, remember that there are only five things you need to be successful with Facebook ads:

 - Understand the mechanics of the ad platform